1. Configuring an Assignment for Grading

 7. Select the checkbox at the top of the list to select all students/submissions.

-8. Click the Download button just above the list of students.
+8. Select the Download button just above the list of students.

-NOTE: The original ZIP file contains a subfolder for each user submission with a numeric ID prefixed to the folder name, which can make it difficult to work with.
-If you’d like to change this, you can use the Assignment Converter in the Tools dropdown menu (found in the Navbar).
+NOTE: The original ZIP file contains a subfolder for each user submission with a numeric ID prefixed to the folder name, which can make it difficult to import back into Brightspace.
+If you’d like to remove the numeric IDs, use the Bulk Assignment Renamer in the Converter dropdown menu (found in the navbar).

 10. Extract the zip file.
 This will create a submission folder for every student who has made a submission.